How to Create a PTO Policy Blog Feature

 Sabbatical leave

-Some companies also offer sabbatical leaves of usually 4-6 weeks to eligible employees to take an extended break from work.
-It could be to take care of mental health, pursue higher studies, or focus on self-development or career training.
+Some companies also offer sabbatical leaves, usually 4-6 weeks, to eligible employees who want to take an extended break from work.
+This could be to focus on their mental health, go back to school, take a course, work on a personal project, or focus on self-development or career training.

-For example, ClickUp offers a five weeks’ sabbatical leave for employees who have worked for at least four years with us.
+For example, ClickUp offers five weeks of sabbatical leave for employees who have worked with us for at least four years.

 Summarize this article with AI ClickUp Brain not only saves you precious time by instantly summarizing articles, it also leverages AI to connect your tasks, docs, people, and more, streamlining your workflow like never before.